-If you’re looking to install a pergola in your backyard, you may not be sure if you should go with a traditional wood design or something more modern, like polycarbonate sheets.
+If you want to install a pergola in your backyard, you may not be sure if you should go with a traditional wood design or something more modern, like polycarbonate sheets.

-Both designs have pros and cons, but which one is the right choice for you?
+Both designs have pros and cons, but which is your choice?

-Denton pergolas made with polycarbonate sheets offer a variety of tremendous advantages that may make them the best choice for your project.
+Pergolas made with polycarbonate sheets offer various advantages that may make them the best choice for your project.

 What is a Pergola?

-Pergolas are a garden structure or feature that creates a shaded walkway or seating area with vertical posts or pillars that often support decorative cross-beams and a sturdy open framework.
+Pergolas are outdoor living space garden structures or features that create a shaded walkway or seating area with vertical posts or pillars that often support decorative cross-beams and a sturdy open framework.

-Pergolas are an excellent way to add shade and privacy while not blocking visibility like an enclosed roof or wall.
+Pergolas are an excellent way to add shade and outdoor space privacy without blocking visibility like an enclosed roof or wall.

 However, choosing the right design and materials—cedar or aluminum—is more difficult.